 Huge castle-like columns of rock up to 20 metres high, tors are schist outcrops on the summits of the Central Otago ranges.
 They have weathered less rapidly than the surrounding, less resistant schist, which is the basement rock of Central Otago.

 To the north-west, the Central Otago block abuts the Southern Alps, where glaciers have gouged the deep valleys that now contain Lakes Wakatipu, Wānaka and Hāwea.
-Mt Aspiring/Tititea (3,027 metres) is the highest South Island peak outside the Aoraki/Mt Cook area.
+Mt Aspiring/Tititea (3,027 metres) is the highest peak in New Zealand outside the Aoraki/Mt Cook area.

 Central Otago is flanked to its north-east and south by the alluvial plains of the Waitaki and Clutha rivers, which are at the centre of North and South Otago respectively.

 Otago’s geology and landforms have shaped it in a variety of ways.
 Gold in the Central Otago rivers brought population and wealth, but later growth – especially in farming – was limited by elevation and by poorer soils than Southland and Canterbury.